scrabbletank/farhome-rules/rulesdoc.md

 You give words of encouragement to another creature.
 Make a performance roll, adding 1 bad die to the check.
 On success the target creature can add a superior die to any roll they make for the next 10 minutes.

 ***Enhanced:*** You can target up to 3 creatures, adding a bad die for each creature past the 1st.

 ___
-#### Daze
-- **AP Cost:** 5/4
-- **Weapon:** Bludgeoning
-- **Range:** Melee
-- **Level Required:** 1/7

-Make a normal weapon attack against a target, adding a proficient die to the roll.
-On crit the target is dazed until the end of their next turn.

-***Enhanced:*** Add a superior die instead of a proficient die.
-The target is dazed for 1 minute on crit.

-___
-#### Press the Attack
-- **AP Cost:** 5/4
-- **Weapon:** Any Melee
-- **Range:** Melee
-- **Level Required:** 3/12

-Strike into the target, attempting to push them back.
-Make a normal weapon attack, adding a proficient die to the roll.
-On hit the target is pushed back 1 tile and you move to occupy their space.
-On crit the target is staggered until the end of their next turn.

-***Enhanced:*** Add a wound die to the roll.
-If you make 2 critical successes, the target is knocked prone instead of staggered.

-___
-#### Push Opportunity
-- **AP Cost:** 5/4
-- **Weapon:** Any Melee
-- **Range:** Melee
-- **Level Required:** 5/15

-Take advantage of a situation.
-Can only be used against a target that has a condition or is granting combat advantage.
-Make a normal weapon attack, adding a superior die to the roll.
-You deal an extra wound die on crit.

-***Enhanced:*** Add 2 superior dice to your attack roll.

-___
-#### Suplex
-- **AP Cost:** 5/4
-- **Weapon:** Unarmed
-- **Range:** Melee
-- **Level Required:** 1/8

-Can only be used against a grappled target.
-Make an unarmed attack against the targets Strength save.
-On hit you slam the grappled creature into the tile behind you, knocking them prone and dealing normal unarmed damage.
-On crit the target is dazed until the end of their next turn.
-This ends the grapple on the target.

-***Enhanced:*** Wound die you roll count as wounds instead.

-___
-#### 7 Hand Strike
-- **AP Cost:** 8/6
-- **Weapon:** Unarmed
-- **Range:** Melee
-- **Level Required:** 9/15

-Hit the target with a series of quick strikes.
-Make an unarmed attack against a target, adding a superior die.
-On hit, roll 5 wound dice.
-Add your wounds and crit successes, if it is 5 or more the target is stunned until the end of their next turn.

-***Enhanced:*** You add 2 superior die to the attack, and you can target a creature up to 2 tiles away, moving yourself to an unoccupied adjacent tile for the attack.

-___
-#### Steel Tempest
-- **AP Cost:** 10/8
-- **Weapon:** Sword
-- **Range:** 2
-- **Level Required:** 11/22

-Make a normal weapon attack against up to 5 creatures in range, adding 2 Terrible die to the roll.
-On hit you deal your weapon's wounds to the creature.

-***Enhanced:*** If you manage to hit 5 creatures, they grant combat advantage until the start of your next turn.

-___
-#### Puncture
-- **AP Cost:** 5/4
-- **Weapon:** One-Handed Slashing or Piercing
-- **Range:** Melee
-- **Level Required:** 3/15

-Only usable against a target that rolls 4 or more defense dice.
-Slide your blade between the joints of their armor, stabbing your weapon home.
-Make an normal weapon attack against a target.
-The target can only roll defense dice equal to their Dexterity.
-On hit deal normal weapon damage, adding a wound die on crit.

-***Enhanced:*** The targets superior defense dice are replaced with normal defence dice.
-On crit, the target takes a random lesser wound instead of adding a wound die.

-___
-#### Smite
-- **AP Cost:** 6/5
-- **Weapon:** Melee Weapon
-- **Range:** Melee
-- **Level Required:** 3/12

-Empower your weapon with holy might.
-This attack consumes up to 2 mana.
-Make a normal weapon attack, using your divine spellcasting proficiency instead of your weapon proficiency, adding a proficient die to the roll.
-On hit, the target takes normal weapon damage, plus 1 wound die per mana used in holy damage.
-If the target is undead, they take wounds instead.
-On crit, if the target is undead they are turned for 1 minute.

-***Enhanced:*** Add a superior die instead of a proficient die to your attack roll, you may use up to 4 mana.

-___
 #### Savage Leap